 Second, you have to know about Mustafa Kemal Ataturk.
 Every home, every lane has a picture of him (alongside the Turkish national flag).
 People revere him.
 He was the architect of modern Turkey.
 He converted the Ottoman Empire into a modern, democratic, and secular nation-state.

-Third, Turkey and its neighbors.
+Third, Turkey and its neighbours.
 The Turks hate the Greeks.
 The Turks hate the EU (Although, their leaders are trying hard to get in.
 It could be a case of sour grapes).
-But coming back to the topic of Greece, after the 1919-22 Greco-Turkish War most of the Greeks were transferred to Greece under the terms of the 1923 population exchange between Greece and Turkey.
+But coming back to the topic of Greece, after 1919-22 Greco-Turkish War most of the Greeks were transferred to Greece under the terms of the 1923 population exchange between Greece and Turkey.
 As in any exodus, there were massacres on both sets of the population.
-And the hatred continues till date with both parties blaming the other for the bloodshed.
+And the hatred continues to date with both parties blaming each other for the bloodshed.
 On another note, Turkey’s treatment of Kurdish citizens has been a frequent subject of international criticism.

 Fourth, Recep Tayyip Erdoğan.
 The president of Turkey since 2014.
-Not loved as much as feared, Erdogan has been a powerful influence on the Turkish political scene since long.
+Not loved as much as feared, Erdogan has been a powerful influence on the Turkish political scene for a long time.
 He previously served as Prime Minister from 2003 to 2014 and as Mayor of Istanbul from 1994 to 1998.
 Erdogan’s party, AKP, is based on moderately conservative liberalism although Turkey is now considered by many as ruled by an authoritarian regime, no longer a democracy.
-In the 1990s, when he was still the mayor of Istanbul, Erdogan is rumored to have said, “Democracy is like a streetcar.
+In the 1990s, when he was still the mayor of Istanbul, Erdogan is rumoured to have said, “Democracy is like a streetcar.
 When I arrive at my stop, I get off.”
 (Source: www.dw.com).
 When I visited Turkey in 2018, I found Istanbul more obviously Islamic than before, dirtier, disorganized, and people, in general, disgruntled.